Table of Contents

 Guardians of the Fortress: Unveiling the Upper Bastions of Fort Jefferson

-We climbed the spiral stairs inside one of the corner bastions (there are six total) for an overlook onto the parade grounds from the 2nd floor.
+We climbed the spiral stairs inside one of the corner bastions (there are six total) for an overlook onto the parade grounds from the second floor.
 They construct the staircases of vast slabs of granite.
 The bastions held 24-pounder howitzers, enabling soldiers to fire down towards the 70-foot moat and beaches.

 The Secrets Within: Exploring the Curtain Wall Magazine of Fort Jefferson

 A large curtain magazine was designed with a capacity of 860 barrels of gunpowder.
 There were four curtain magazines within the fort, “curtain” meaning that the magazines were located inside the walls.
-You can find this powder magazine on the parade grounds on the first level.
+You can find this powder magazine on the parade ground on the first level.
 Originally, five similar structures were to be built, but they were never completed.
 Because of the fear and vulnerability of an attack, the current 71 ft x 52 ft structure was never completed.

 The Hot Shot Furnace: Heating Up History at Fort Jefferson